 Other Basic Osteoporosis Causes -- Not Quite As Important

 There are other issues that can accelerate or even cause osteoporosis.
-None are as important as these three we have covered, but for any given person, they could be an underlying cause of decreased bone density.
+Any of these could be an underlying cause of decreased bone density, depending on the person.

 Low Vitamin D levels

 There is a huge amount of research over the last few years showing the importance of Vitamin D for a wide range of health issues, including avoiding osteoporosis.
 Research also shows that a very high percentage of Westerners are deficient in Vitamin D. Among its many benefits, vitamin D is vital for the absorption of calcium.
 Years ago alternative MD's and vitamin D experts were recommending supplementation of 1000 or so units a day.
 Now almost everyone is recommending 5000 units a day.
 Vitamin D is inexpensive and vital to your health.
 Use it every day.